MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/geopoint.md

 ---
-title: GeoPoint Data Object
+title: GeoPoint Data Object - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
-ms.service: bing-ads-campaign-management-service
-ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines an object that contains the longitude and latitude coordinates of a geographical location.
 ---
-# GeoPoint Data Object
+# GeoPoint Data Object - Campaign Management
 Defines an object that contains the longitude and latitude coordinates of a geographical location.

 ## Syntax